Gnostic Church of France: History

 The esoteric Freemason Jules Doinel, while working as archivist for the library of Orléans in France, discovered a medieval manuscript dated 1022, which had been written by Stephen, a canon of the Orléans Cathedral, burned at the stake in 1022 for his pre-Cathar Gnostic doctrines (see Orléans heresy).
-Doinel founded the Gnostic Church in 1890, a date which opened for him and his followers ‘the first year of the Restoration of Gnosis’.
-Doinel claimed that he had a vision in which the Aeon Jesus appeared, He charged Doinel with the work of establishing a new church.
-When Doinel attended a séance in the oratory of the Countess of Caithness, it appears that the disembodied spirits of ancient Albigensians, joined by a heavenly voice, laid spiritual hands on Doinel, creating him the bishop of the Gnostic Church.
+Doinel founded the Gnostic Church in 1890, which he and his followers called "the first year of the Restoration of Gnosis".
+Doinel claimed that he had a vision in which the Aeon Jesus appeared and charged Doinel with the work of establishing a new church.
+When Doinel attended a séance in the oratory of the Countess of Caithness, it was said that the disembodied spirits of ancient Albigensians, joined by a heavenly voice, laid spiritual hands on Doinel, anointing him as the bishop of the Gnostic Church.

-As patriarch of the new Church, Doinel took the mystical name ‘Valentinus II, Bishop of the Holy Assembly of the Paraclete and of the Gnostic Church’, and nominated eleven titular bishops, including a ‘sophia’ (female bishop), as well as deacons and deaconesses.
+As patriarch of the new Church, Doinel took the mystical name 'Valentinus II, Bishop of the Holy Assembly of the Paraclete and of the Gnostic Church' (after the 2nd century Gnostic Christian leader Velentinus), and nominated eleven titular bishops, including a 'sophia' (female bishop), as well as deacons and deaconesses.
 The Symbolist poet Léonce Fabre des Essarts was named bishop of Bordeaux.
 The dress of Gnostic bishops is characterized by purple gloves and the use of Tau symbol, a Greek letter which is also used before their names.

 In 1892, Doinel consecrated Papus—founder of the first Martinist Order—as Tau Vincent, Bishop of Toulouse.
 Other Martinists, such as Paul Sédir and Lucien Chamuel were also consecrated by Doinel.
 At the end of 1894, Doinel abjured his Gnostic faith and converted to Roman Catholicism due to the Taxil hoax.
-He returned to Gnosticism five years later under the mystical name Simon and the title ‘Primate of Samaria’.
+He returned to Gnosticism five years later under the mystical name Simon and the title 'Primate of Samaria'.

-In 1908, a schism occurred when the Gnostic bishop of Lyons, Jean Bricaud, renamed his branch as Église gnostique catholique (E.G.C.; Catholic Gnostic Church).
-Then it changed again becoming the Église gnostique universelle (E.G.U.; Universal Gnostic Church) and became the official church of Papus’ Martinist Order.
+In 1908, a schism occurred when the Gnostic bishop of Lyon, Jean Bricaud, renamed his branch as Église gnostique catholique (E.G.C.; Catholic Gnostic Church).
+Then it changed again becoming the Église gnostique universelle (E.G.U.; Universal Gnostic Church) and became the official church of Papus' Martinist Order.
 The patriarch Bricaud claimed the spiritual heritage of John of Patmos.
 The E.G.U. later changed its name to Église gnostique apostolique (E.G.A.; Apostolic Gnostic Church).
 Meanwhile, the original Église gnostique in Paris had been taken over by Léon Champrenaud (Théophane), it later disintegrated under Patrice Genty (Basilide) in 1926.